Smart Communities, Smart Cities

 B.C. is home to a number of organizations that support smart communities, including the provincial Crown agency, Innovate BC, and its regional accelerators.

-The Province is looking to support B.C. communities in their adoption of smart community technologies.
+The Province is supporting B.C. communities in their adoption of smart community technologies.
 This in turn supports B.C.’s tech and innovation sector, improves municipal infrastructure, and contributes to economic development.

-To ensure smart communities become more than a concept, and that all communities benefit from new technologies and innovation, the Government of B.C. has developed a Smart Communities pilot program.
+To ensure smart communities become more than a concept, and that all communities benefit from new technologies and innovation, the Government of B.C. launched a Smart Communities pilot program.

 Smart Communities pilot project participants build upon current infrastructure and support one or more of the following: